-The X9DR3-LN4F+ supports up to 768 GB Registered (RDIMM), Load Reduced (LRDIMM), ECC or Unbuffered ECC/Non-ECC DDR3 800/1066/1333/1600 MHz in 24 DIMM slots.
+The X9DRD-7LN4F-JBOD has 16 DIMM slots that can support 512 GB of ECC DDR3 Registered memory (RDIMM) or up to 128 GB of ECC/non-ECC DDR3 Unbuffered memory (UDIMM).
 For best performance, install pairs of memory modules of the same type and speed.
 Please refer to our web site for any updates to supported memory.
+All channels will run at the fastest common frequency.